Equity Action Plan

 • Broad Engagement: In addition, the agency encouraged ARP grant applications from organizations applying to the NEA for the first time.
 This practice departed from the NEA’s method of administering two earlier stimulus grant programs—ARRA (American Recovery and Reinvestment Act of 2009) and CARES (Coronavirus Aid, Relief, and Economic Security Act)—which limited eligibility to previous grantees.
 With ARP, the agency engaged culturally and geographically specific communities so that the broadest possible constituency became aware of the new funding opportunity.
 As a result of these efforts, 18 percent of the ARP grantees (including the NEA’s programs for subgranting and direct grants) were new applicants to the agency; 27 percent are new grantees to the agency; 28 percent of grantee organizations had annual budgets of $250,000 or less; 20 percent were located in non‐metro areas; 42 percent were in high‐poverty areas; and 70 percent had not received any other type of federal grant in the last ten years.

 • Increased Awareness: The NEA also uses multiple platforms to amplify the stories and narratives from its grantees and from communities and cultural practices around the country.
 The NEA's first 2021 issue of American Artscape magazine featured organizations serving Black artists and communities, and profiled the Black artistic experience.
 The second issue of the magazine in 2021 featured stories of Asian American, Native Hawaiian, and Pacific Islander communities.
-In 2022, the third issue featured Native artists and arts organizations and the fourth issue will feature Hispanic arts organizations and artists.
+In 2022, the third issue featured Native artists and arts organizations and the fourth issue featured Hispanic arts organizations and artists.

 • Minority Serving Institution Engagement: The NEA also has ongoing initiatives to engage historically Black colleges and universities (HBCUs) and Native American communities.
 In partnership with the White House Initiative for HBCUs, the agency presented at the September 2021 HBCU Week Conference and shared NEA grant opportunities and successful application strategies with attendees.
 In May 2021, the NEA and the Association of Tribal Archives, Libraries, and Museums (ATALM) co-hosted a five-hour virtual convening of Native American, Alaska Native, and Native Hawaiian artists and cultural leaders.
 The convening—titled “Sustaining and Advancing Indigenous Cultures: Native Artists Summit”—involved more than 350 indigenous cultural leaders in discussions focused on funding resources and infrastructure for Native artists.
 The agency also hosted two Tribal Consultation meetings with Native American leaders while developing the agency's first Tribal Consultation Policy, in response to the White House Memorandum on Tribal Consultation and Strengthening Nation-to-Nation Relationships.
 In addition, the NEA is developing a strategy to engage Hispanic-serving institutions.
 For the first time, in October 2021, the NEA shared funding opportunities and successful application strategies during the Hispanic colleges and universities conference.